chriskrycho/v4.chriskrycho.com/content/tech/four-languages/starting-to-model-the-domain.md

 ## Complex data

 Wlaschin then moves on to showing how to model more complex data structures: types that "and" or "or" together other data.
 We "and" data together using record or struct types, and "or" data together using "union" or "enum" types.
+(Assume we've defined `CustomerInfo`, `ShippingAddress`, etc. types for all of these.)

 Rust: